Sh3B0/emka/README.md

 #### Master server security

 - **Public master API:** when creating the cluster we can use `--api-server-authorized-ip-ranges`  to restrict the range of IP address authorized to access the API.
-- **Private master API:** a more secure [setup](https://docs.microsoft.com/en-us/azure/aks/private-clusters) would be to have private master API; Communication with the API can then be done by establishing a VPN Tunnel, or using  `az aks command invoke` which allows invoking commands like `kubectl` remotely through Azure API without directly connecting to the cluster.
+- **Private master API:** a more secure [setup](https://docs.microsoft.com/en-us/azure/aks/private-clusters) would be to have a private master API; Communication with the API can then be done by establishing a VPN Tunnel, or using  `az aks command invoke` which allows invoking commands like `kubectl` remotely through Azure API without directly connecting to the cluster.

 ### OS security for nodes